trusslab/octopos/docs/attestation.rst

 Attestation Process
 ===================
 This is a test stage implementation.
-So it will have some different with the true attestation process.
+So there are some differences comparing with the real attestation process.

 1. The client-side attestor connects to the remote-side verifier.
 2. Verifier send a nonce to the attestor.